SIndustryPortfolio/WEBSITE-Shopping_Basket/README.md

 ## 🗒️ TEST CASES

+NOTE:
-NOTE: Outputs maybe off by a slight degree due to rounding!
+- Outputs maybe off by a slight degree due to rounding!
+- This is original site design for the first stable app version

 **TEST 1** ✔️
 <br />